Ian Kinsler: 2013: Rangers' all-time stolen base leader

-In 2013, Kinsler struck out once every 10.4 plate appearances, making him the third-toughest batter to strike out in the American League, and was the sixth-toughest batter to double up in the league (109.0 at bats/double play).
+In 2013, Kinsler struck out once every 10.4 plate appearances, making him the third-toughest batter to strike out in the AL, and was the sixth-toughest batter to double up in the league (109.0 at bats/double play).
 He finished the season tied for fifth among active players in leadoff home runs.
-He led the Texas Rangers, all-time, career-wise, in stolen bases (172), hit by pitch (57), and power-speed number (163.6), and was fifth in runs (748), seventh in doubles (249) and walks (462), eighth in home runs (156), and ninth in hits (1,145) and RBIs (539).
-Fangraphs ranked him as the 56th-best baserunner in baseball history.
+He led the Rangers, all-time in career stolen bases (172), hit by pitch (57), and power-speed number (163.6), and was fifth in runs (748), seventh in doubles (249) and walks (462), eighth in home runs (156), and ninth in hits (1,145) and RBIs (539).
+FanGraphs ranked him as the 56th-best baserunner in baseball history at the end of 2013.

-In 2022, he was inducted into the Texas Rangers team Hall of Fame.
+In 2022, he was inducted into the Rangers Hall of Fame.

 Detroit Tigers (2014–17)

 In November 2013, Kinsler was traded to the Detroit Tigers for Prince Fielder in a one-for-one trade of All-Stars, with the Tigers sending Texas $30 million to cover part of the difference in the players' salaries.
-Kinsler received former long-time Detroit player Alan Trammell's permission to wear uniform #3, which Trammell had worn for most of his career.
+Kinsler received former longtime Detroit player Alan Trammell's permission to wear uniform #3, which Trammell had worn for most of his career.